dima-semeniuk/air_companies_management_system/README.md

 ## How you can start up the application

 The project is a server part, and is able to receive requests from clients (browsers), process them, and return the response.
-Postman will also be very useful for testing the application, and see how it works.
+Postman will be very useful for testing the application, and see how it works.
 So you need:

 * [download](https://github.com/dima-semeniuk/air_companies_management_system/blob/main/postman/AirCompaniesManagementSystem.postman_collection.json)
 the Postman collection from my GitHub repository and import it into your desktop Postman or web Postman Api Platform